ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 ## Language Tags

-Language tags are varients of a certain language (i.e. English is the language family, while American, British, Canadian, and Indian Enlish are varients).
+Language tags are varients of a certain language (e.g. English is the language family, while American, British, Canadian, and Indian Enlish are varients).

 All files are **not** to use language tags.
 For example, use: